inspec/inspec/docs/habitat.md

 ### inspec habitat profile setup

-Create a Chef Habitat directory that includes a plan file, config hooks, and more in a profile directory.
+Create a Chef Habitat directory that includes a plan file in a profile directory.

 This is the same process that is used by `inspec habitat profile create` - but this adds the generated Chef Habitat directory and file to your system so that you can commit them to source control.
 If you commit these files to GitHub, you can connect that plan to the [Chef Habitat Builder Service](https://www.habitat.sh/docs/using-builder/).